 This year, AIDS 2020, the world’s largest conference on HIV and AIDS, highlighted the HIV community’s successes, while also emphasising gaps in access to prevention, treatment, and care services to demonstrate the strength of its resilience.

-In a video message shared on the AIDS 2020 online platform, Prince Harry celebrated the resilience of those living with or affected by HIV and introduced two of Sentebale’s Let Youth Lead advocates.
+In a video message shared on the AIDS 2020 online platform, The Duke of Sussex celebrated the resilience of those living with or affected by HIV and introduced two of Sentebale’s Let Youth Lead advocates.
 The Let Youth Lead program was launched in Botswana and Lesotho in March and April 2017, respectively, and has been growing steadily.

 Sekgabo Seselamarumo, 24, who born in the Northwest of Botswana in Maun, shared her story.